De La Salle University: World War II

 During the Second World War, the American De La Salle Christian Brothers were interred in the Japanese Los Baños Internment Camp for the duration of the three-year Japanese occupation of the Philippines while the other non-American Brothers were allowed to stay on and continue to teach at the Taft Campus.

-Initially, the De La Salle campus served as a secret shelter for several displaced civilians, nearby families, wounded soldiers, and some Filipino guerilla freedom fighters at the beginning of the Japanese occupation.
+Initially, the De La Salle campus served as a secret shelter for several displaced civilians, nearby families, wounded soldiers, and some Filipino guerrilla freedom fighters at the beginning of the Japanese occupation.
 However, it was occupied by the Imperial Japanese Army and made into military defense quarters on January 2, 1942.
 Several bombings severely damaged the DLSC campus.
 Despite this, classes continued during the Japanese occupation.
-During this time, several Lasallites and Ateneans set their school rivalry aside to share their De La Salle College classrooms together with students from various neighboring schools.
-The DLSC high school classes were later transferred to St. Scholastica's College, Manila in 1943.
+During this time, several Lasallians set their sports rivalries aside to share their De La Salle College classrooms with students from various neighboring schools in and around Manila.
+The DLSC high school classes were later transferred to its neighbor St. Scholastica's College, Manila in 1943.

-Classes were eventually discontinued at the De La Salle campus.
-On February 1, 1945, Japanese forces ordered the occupants of the DLSC and the surrounding vicinity to vacate the college.
+Classes were eventually discontinued at the De La Salle campus by the end of 1944.
+On February 1, 1945, as the war was coming to a close, retreating Japanese forces ordered the occupants of the DLSC and the surrounding vicinity to vacate the college.
 However, Br.
-Egbert Xavier Kelly, FSC refused the order to vacate.
+Egbert Xavier Kelly FSC refused the order to vacate.
 On February 7, 1945, he was abducted by Japanese soldiers and was believed to have been tortured and killed.
-On February 12 shortly after noon, 20 Japanese soldiers forcibly entered the DLSC campus and massacred 16 of the 17 De La Salle Brothers residing in the chapel of the campus, along with 25 other residents.
+On February 12, shortly after noon, 20 Japanese soldiers forcibly entered the DLSC campus and massacred 16 of the 17 De La Salle Brothers residing in the chapel of the campus, along with 25 other residents.
 Only one Brother (Antonius von Jesus) and 21 others survived.

 Post–war period

 Classes resumed in July 1945 with a class of incoming freshmen that was composed of 60 high school graduates.
 One year later, the College of Commerce reopened with its three-year BS Commerce program extended to a four-year program.

-The High School Department of De La Salle College on Taft Avenue, Manila was dissolved in 1968 and transferred to La Salle Green Hills on Ortigas Avenue, Mandaluyong in Metro Manila.
+The High School Department of De La Salle College on Taft Avenue, Manila, was dissolved in 1968 and transferred to La Salle Green Hills on Ortigas Avenue, Mandaluyong, which was then a part of Rizal province.

 The College of Commerce, together with Ateneo de Manila University, gave birth to the Asian Institute of Management in the same year with assistance from the Ford Foundation and Harvard University.
 Several other units were established in the following years.